mxro/maxrohde-web/content/posts/2010/2010-12-02-“build-properties-does-not-exist”-and-maven-eclipse-plugin/index.md

 ---
+date: "2010-12-02"
+primaryBlog: maxrohde.com
-title: '“build.properties does not exist” and Maven Eclipse Plugin'
+title: “build.properties does not exist” and Maven Eclipse Plugin
-date: '2010-12-02'
 ---

 **The Problem**